triton-inference-server/hugectr_backend/docs/user_guide.md

 * slot 1: contains **1** categorical feature and the embedding key is 1.
 * slot 2: contains **1** categorical feature and the embedding key is 3.
 * slot 3: contains **0** categorical feature.
-* slot 4: contains **2** categorical feature and the embedding keys are 8 and 9.
+* slot 4: contains **2** categorical features and the embedding keys are 8 and 9.
 HugeCTR will look up two embedding vectors from GPU embedding cache or parameter server and reduce to one as the final embedding vector of slot 4.